-Your child’s elementary school years, Grades 1 to 6, are an important time of growth and learning.
+Your child’s elementary school years, Kindergarten to 6, are an important time of growth and learning.
 At Canadian Rockies Public Schools (CRPS), our programming is designed to help build the foundational literacy and numeracy skills needed to support their learning in middle years, high school years, and beyond.
 Here, students are empowered to unlock their full potential and discover their passions in and out of the classroom.

 Our extensive array of academic programs is based on outcomes in Alberta’s K to 12 curriculum and programs of study, with emphasizes on subject integration, allowing students to explore topics in a holistic manner rather than in isolated subject silos.
 This approach fosters connections between different subjects and promotes a deeper understanding of the material.

 During their elementary years, students are encouraged to ask questions, explore topics of interest, and conduct investigations to find answers, helping to build students' critical thinking, problem-solving, and research skills.
 Promoting inclusive practices, our teachers ensure that all students, including those with diverse learning needs, are provided with appropriate support and opportunities to succeed.

 Surrounded by awe-inspiring natural resources, students are offered an extensive array of extracurricular pursuits, including remarkable opportunities for outdoor education and an intimate connection with nature.

 Whether it’s learning how to read, speak French, or ski with our outdoor learning centre, there are countless ways for elementary students to make the most of their experience.

 "Education is not the filling of a pail, but the lighting of a fire." ~ William Butler Yeats